cpq/bare-metal-programming-guide/README.md

-# Bare metal programming guide
+# A bare metal programming guide

 This guide is written for beginners who wish to start programming microcontrollers using GCC compiler and bare metal approach.
 We are going to use a [Nucleo-F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html) development board with STM32F429 microcontroller ([buy on Mouser](https://eu.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F429ZI?qs=mKNKSX85ZJcE6FU0UkiXTA%3D%3D)).
 But basic principles would be applicable to any other microcontroller.

+In this guide, I'll show how to program a microcontroller using just a compiler and a datasheet, nothing else.
+Later I'll explain what are the vendor's CMSIS headers, how and why they should be used.
+We'll learn how to blink LEDs, how to redirect `printf()` to UART, how to set up the system clock, how to use interrupts, and even how to run a web server with device dashboard.

 To proceed, please install the following tools:

 - ARM GCC, https://launchpad.net/gcc-arm-embedded - for compiling and linking
 - GNU make, http://www.gnu.org/software/make/ - for build automation